digimarc-corp/c2pa-content-credentials-extension/README.md

 ## Known limitations

-### Restricted to JPEG images and MP4 videos
+### Restricted to JPEG and PNG images, MP4 videos and MP3 and WAV audio files

+The current version of the extension supports:
+- JPG / JPEG and PNG images
+- MPEG (MP4) videos
+- MP3 and WAV audio files

-The current version of the extension only supports JPG / JPEG images and MPEG (MP4) videos.
-We are working on adding support for more image and video types.
+We are working on adding support for more image, video and audio types.

 ### Need to override existing C2PA components